lorossi/every-color/README.md

 This *not-so-handy* tool is ready to make any image you want!
 Just simple these simple (I swear, it's simple) instructions.

+Skip to [installation](installation) or [script usage](script-usage) to start making images right away or scroll down a little bit to learn how this works and look at some finished images.

 # How it works

 This is how the script operates: